schreibe72/abc/README.md

   -contentType string
     	Contenttype for the uploaded file
   -f string
-    	Filename to upload
+    	Filename to upload (required if no pipe)
   -k string
-    	a Azure Key
+    	a Azure Key (if stored - mandatory)
   -n string
-    	The Blob File Name
+    	The Blob File Name (required for pipe)
   -pipe
     	incoming Pipe
   -v	Verbose info